aammd/MS_computational_ecology_opinion/compecol.md

 models are often developed by different groups of scientists, and reconciling both can be difficult.
-This has been suggested as one of the reasons for which theoretical papers (defined as *papers with at least one equation in the main text*) experience a sharp decrease in citation [@fawc12hue]; this is the tragic sign that empirical scientists do not see the value of theoretical work, which of course can be blamed on both parties.
+This has been suggested as one of the reasons for which theoretical papers (defined as *papers with at least one equation in the main text*) experience a sharp deficit in numbers of citations [@fawc12hue]; this is the tragic sign that empirical scientists do not see the value of theoretical work, which of course can be blamed on both parties.
 One of the leading textbooks for the mathematical models in ecology and evolution [@otto07bgm] is more focused with algebra and calculus, and not with the integration of models with data.
 Other manuals that cover the integration of models and data tend to lean more towards statistical models [@soet08pge; @bolk08emd].
 This paints a picture of ecology as a field in which dynamical models and empirical data do not interact much, and instead the literature develops in silos.

-Ecology as a whole (and community ecology in particular) circumvented the problem of model and data mismatch by investing in the development and refinement of statistical models [see @wart14mtc for an excellent overview] and "numerical" approaches [@lege98ne] based on multivariate statistics.
-These models are able to *explain* data, but very rarely do they give new predictions.
-Computational ecology can fill this niche; at the cost of a higher degree of abstraction, its integration of data and generative models (*i.e.* models that, given rules, will generate new data) can be helpful to initiate the investigation of questions that have not received extensive empirical treatment, or for which usual statistical approaches fall short.

 What is computational ecology?
 It is the application of computational thinking to ecological problems.
 This defines three core characteristics of computational